-Research indicates that problem solving is an important strategy used in treatment of mental illness and as a coping skill to promote wellness.
-The PIP is a fun, creative tool for teaching problem solving skills.
+Research indicates that problem solving is an important coping skill to promote wellness.
+The PIP (Problems-Ideas-Plans) is a fun, creative tool to develop problem solving skills.
 It is brief, engaging, and can be used by both children and adults.
-The PIP promotes decision making skills of SEL, along with creative (divergent) and critical (convergent) thinking skills of 21st century learning.

 - Withholding judgment and criticism in evaluating one’s and others’ ideas